neurosnap/starfx/README.md

 # example: an immutable store that acts like a reactive, in-memory database

+I love `redux`.
+I know it gets sniped for having too much boilerplate when alternatives like `zustand` and `react-query` exist that cut through the ceremony of managing state.
+However, `redux` was never designed to be easy to use, it was designed to be scalable, debuggable, and maintainable.
+Yes, setting up a `redux` store is work, but that is in an effort to serve its maintainability.

+Having said that, the core abstraction in `redux` is a reducer.
+Reducers were originally designed to contain isolated business logic of updating sections of state (also known as state slices).
+They were also designed to make it easier to sustain state immutability.

+Fast forward to `redux-toolkit` and we have `createSlice` which leverages `immer` under-the-hood to ensure immutability.
+So we no longer need reducers for immutability.

+Further, I argue, placing the business logic for updating state inside reducers (via switch-cases) makes understanding business logic harder.
+Instead of having a single function that updates X state slices, we have X functions (reducers) that we need to piece together in our heads to understand what is being updated when an action is dispatched.

+Therefore, reducers are not great containers for business logic.
+They are rigid and require the end-developer to piece them together in their head to fully understand the ramifications of dispatching an action.

+With all of this in mind, `starfx/store` takes all the good parts of `redux` and removes the need for reducers entirely.
+We still have a single state object that contains everything from data fetched from an API, UX, and a way to create memoized functions (e.g. selectors).
+We maintain immutability (using `immer`) and also have a middleware system to extend it.

+Finally, we bring the utility of creating a schema (like `zod` or a traditional database) to make it plainly obvious what the state shape looks like as well as reusable utilities to make it easy to update and query state.

 ```ts
 import { configureStore, createSchema, select, slice } from "starfx/store";